 To adapt to this change, a new approach to teaching and learning has sprung up.
 Microlearning breaks down lessons and concepts into bite-sized pieces of four minutes or less.
 Hallmarks of this technique include very narrow learning objectives (only one per “chunk” of content) and frequent, mini-quizzes to test retention.

 Printed course books can accompany classes that make use of microlearning practices, but supplemental online resources are another option.
 Blended learning enhances microlearning—instructors can take complex concepts they learn through a standard lecture or reading in a textbook and break it up into smaller components online.
-Video is also a particularly good format to use for this purpose.
+Video is also a particularly good format to use in this type of training and development situation.

 Many associations offer face-to-face, instructor-led training, though some are also exploring online delivery of content and self-study.
 No matter how you offer training to your learners, microlearning can be incorporated.

-Are you ready to try microlearning with your learners?
+Are you ready to try microlearning to supplement your training and development programs?
 Start by bouncing your ideas off of someone with an outside perspective who can offer suggestions for content delivery.
 Reach out to me or leave a comment below to get the conversation started!